kiiru4reals/startup-name-geneator/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is basically a simple flutter project that makes automatically generates for you potential startup names, sounds cool does it? anyway feel free to add on it.
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)